 7. Notices

 Except as provided herein for operational communications, all notices required to be given under this Agreement shall be in writing, and shall be deemed delivered three days after being deposited in the U.S. mail, first class postage prepaid, registered (or certified) mail, return receipt requested, addressed to the other Party at the address specified in this Agreement or shall be deemed delivered on the day of receipt if sent in another manner requiring a signed receipt, such as courier delivery or Federal Express delivery.
 ERCOT may change its address for such notices by delivering to Participant a written notice referring specifically to this Agreement.
-Participant may change its address for such notices by submitting an NCI (Section 23, Form E) to ERCOT and referring specifically to this Agreement.
+Participant may change its address for such notices by submitting, via the MIS Certified Area, the applicable information reflected in NCI (Section 23, Form E) to ERCOT and referring specifically to this Agreement.

 8. Entire Agreement and Amendments